General Course Policies

 • If you are on a university NCAA athletic team, please see me to discuss any absences for games or matches.
 The athletics staff can assist you with providing the evidence that I’ll need.

-• If you miss a class meeting due to illness, you still need to prepare for the next class meeting (if you recover in time) and to turn in your work on time (if able).
+• If you miss a class meeting due to illness, don’t email me your private medical records.
+You still need to prepare for the next class meeting (if you recover in time) and to turn in your work on time (if able).

 • Don’t come back yet if you are contagious, though.